 This is the first article in a series on the characteristics that make community managers tick.
-Be sure to read the prologue, The Attributes of Great Community Managers, to see what’s coming and to understand why I’m writing this series.
+Be sure to read the prologue, The Attributes of Great Community Managers (fixed link), to see what’s coming and to understand why I’m writing this series.
 I’m kicking it off with the attribute that makes all the others possible: self-respect.

 I felt the topic of self-respect was essential to tackle first because it’s tough to do your job well, or even know that you’re doing your job well if you don’t have it.
 If you aren’t in a secure place in your own mind and heart, how could you possibly be caring, curious, or empathetic?
 How could you develop thick skin that wasn’t merely a hollow shell?